Be Proactive! 15+ French Pronominal Verbs to Start Using Now

 Ils se sont dit adieu.
 (They said goodbye to each other.)

 Similar to se parler vs. parler, dire means “to say,” and se dire is to “tell one another.”
-The nice thing about some of these reciprocal verbs is that even if you aren’t an expert on the conjugations and magical ways of pronominal verbs, you can still interpret them based on your pronoun knowledge!

-9. s’aimer
+9. S’aimer

 Definition: To love oneself/to love each other